Talibdev27/GroceryDeliveryDash/memory-bank/projectbrief.md

 # Project Brief: Grocery Delivery Dashboard

 ## Project Overview
-**FreshCart** is a modern grocery delivery web application that provides fast, convenient grocery shopping with 30-minute delivery promises.
+**Diyor Market** is a modern grocery delivery web application that provides fast, convenient grocery shopping with 30-minute delivery promises.
 The application serves as a comprehensive e-commerce platform for fresh groceries, featuring a responsive design, multi-language support, and real-time cart management.

 ## Core Requirements